gui2de/econ490-fall22/_Week5/group1/README.md

 ## Shaily Acharya, Sylvia Brown, Neel Desai
 ## Last updated October 9, 2022

-## This is a demo change from Office Hours on 10/11/22.

 ## Overview

 This program creates a matrix of one-way ANOVA results and a box plot of the outcome variable over each group variable that was used in the ANOVA test.
 It is not data-specific; the program is generic and the user can apply any dataset that is built into Stata (i.e., that can be called with `sysuse`).